 - Experience working in the industry is also highly preferred

 - Experience implementing a strategic plan is highly preferred

 - Understanding of, and experience with, embedding work-based learning, project-based learning, and/or experiential learning opportunities into curriculum preferred

 - Must have excellent communications skills, both written and verbal, and the ability to establish professional relationships

 - Must possess analytical ability to solve problems, anticipate challenges, and identify opportunities and solutions

 - Must be able to provide superior customer service to both internal and external customers at all levels of an organization

-- Detail oriented with ability to stay organized while handling multiple tasks.
+- Detail-oriented with the ability to stay organized while managing multiple tasks.
 Able to work independently with minimal supervision

 - Proficient in all MS Office products